UN Chief Seeks Global Efforts To Safeguard People From Mines - UrduPoint

 Focusing on the international day's theme, UNMAS will hold a symposium at UN Headquarters in New York on Tuesday to raise awareness and to seek assistance for continued mine action work and will open a multimedia exhibit in the UN Visitors' Lobby.

-The exhibit will include photographs, graphics, and film clips illustrating work that has been completed in Cambodia, Laos, and Viet Nam, as well as what remains to be done.
+The exhibit will include photographs, graphics, and film clips illustrating work that has been completed in Cambodia, Laos, and Vietnam Nam, as well as what remains to be done.

 It will also highlight new contamination in Cambodia, Myanmar, Ukraine, and Yemen, and show how people across the world continue to be affected.